Event Photography Invoice Template

 An event photography contract details the legal rules pertaining to the shoot and the use of the photos thereafter.
 A contract should be signed before any money is transferred from the client to the photographer.
 A photography contract should cover the following:

-- Shoot location (including the date and personal info of client and photographer)
+- Shoot location (including the date and personal info of the client and photographer)

 - The total amount of shoot and non-refundable deposit